My acne treatment history

 My first lessons

-I figured out that the scrubbing was getting me nowhere, so I lessened it to 3 times a day.
+I figured out that the constant scrubbing was getting me nowhere, so I lessened it to 3 times a day.
 I continued with the 2% salicylic acid acne treatment.
 My skin still did not improve much at all.

 My dermatologist experiences